sleebapaul/sleebapaul.github.io/_drafts/2018-05-29-rnn-tutorial-2.markdown

 ![image-center](/assets/rnn_gospel_two/rnn_detailed_3.svg){: .align-center}

+Current input and past context vectors are linearly transformed and summed together.
+This sum is then passed to a $tanh$ to inject non-linearity.
+Thus current context vector is generated, which is used for generating an optional output and pass the context to next time step.
+As simple as that !

 > I think this my diagram is pretty self explanatory.

 > But it is little big.
+Christopher Olah chose the simpler diagram for a reason 🤔

 > Agreed.
-Then I'll confine it to the following.
+I'll confine it to the following.

 ![image-center](/assets/rnn_gospel_two/rnn_block.svg){: .align-center}